 Reading is highly valued at Dunbury.
 For home reading books, we use the Oxford Reading Tree and supplement these staged books with other titles, including from Rigby Star and Project X. Early on, the acquisition of phonics is prioritised and the books children take home to read support their current phonics learning.
 As their fluency increases the range of home reading books widens.
 Reading comprehension becomes the emphasis as children become more fluent.

-In Key Sage Two, children read together several whole high-quality books each year.
+In Key Stage Two, children read together several whole high-quality books each year.
 These are used for the teaching of reading comprehension skills and also read for enjoyment.
-There is an opportunity to purchase the books at a discount price after they have read it, so that children can have their very own copy to re-read and love all over again should they wish to.
+There is an opportunity to purchase the books at a discount price after they have read them, so that children can have their very own copy to re-read and love all over again should they wish to.

 Currently children from Y1 to Y6 learn Japanese as a foreign language, taught by Mr Barker and supported by Mrs Barker (a Japanese national).
 The emphasis is on developing positive attitudes to learning about different cultures, through everyday communication, storytelling and fun.
 We hope it will be a great starting point for learning languages and exploring the world in the future!